+- Olaparib

-- Olaparib - Niraparib
+- Niraparib

+- Rucaparib

 We did not include niraparib as an intervention of interest in recurrent, BRCA-mutated disease because an ongoing study (QUADRA) will not be complete until late 2017.
-In the maintenance population, the ARIEL3 trial of rucaparib has announced topline results, but at the time of this writing there are no published manuscripts or conference proceedings available.

 Comparators

 Relevant comparators were selected based on input from clinical experts and represent appropriate alternative therapies in each of the populations of focus.